tstrain199/100-days-of-code/log.md

 ### Day 6: January 25, 2022
 After a little surgery and recovery (I'm fine) I've started my MarketJones project.
 Started building the DB (PostgreSQL) server, and even loaded some data into the first table.

+### Day 7: January 27, 2022
+Looked at a lot of Python Quuant/Trading Material online.
+More work on MarketJones; chuncked list for batch api calls; built request query